-Jacksonville St. stuns Florida St. on final play
+Jacksonville State stuns Florida State on final play

 TAKEAWAYS

-Jacksonville State rallied to score two touchdowns on its final two drives, pulling off the biggest victory in school history.
+Jacksonville State rallied to score two touchdowns in the final five minutes, pulling off the biggest victory in school history.

-Florida State had built some momentum with a season-opening loss to Notre Dame on Sunday but now are reeling going into ACC play.
+Florida State had built some confidence despite a season-opening loss to Notre Dame on Sunday but now are reeling going into ACC play.

 UP NEXT